 Without using marketing jargon, SPF 15 already keeps out about 93% of all incoming UVB rays, although a skin care specialist like Dr. Sylvia Ramirez might recommend using SPF 30.
 As the medical director of an anti-aging clinic in Singapore, she has developed her own line of sun defense products such as the Oil Free Sun Protection SPF30.
 At this level, already 97% of sun- burning rays are filtered out.

 As the SPF number increases, such as SPF 50, the level of sun protection a person gets only marginally increases.
 (At SPF 50, only 98% of UVB rays are blocked.)
 This means that SPF 100 doesn’t necessarily filter out 100% of UVB rays; no sunscreen could ever do.
-The danger of believing that a higher SPF equals stronger protection gives consumers a false sense of security.
+The danger of believing that a higher Sun Protection Factor equals stronger protection gives consumers a false sense of security.

 Since many users mistakenly believe that a sunscreen with SPF 100 would give them 100 times the protection, they consequently stay out in the sun far longer than what is considered safe.
 The result: sunburn or worse, a heat stroke.

 Using sunscreen that has very high Sun Protection Factor may also cause those with sensitive skin to breakout.
 This is because some of the ingredients in a SPF 50+ sunscreen are far too harsh for acne-prone skin.

 SPF is just one element of adequate sun protection.
 A sunscreen with SPF protects users against UVB or burning rays only.
 SPF does not provide adequate protection against UVA rays.
 For sunscreen to block UVA or aging rays, it has to be labeled broad spectrum.